lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 TMA PXI
 =======

+The "PXI" is actually a desktop tower running Alma Linux 8 with a VM running NIRT Linux.

+You'll need to install the ethercat library and configure it correctly in order to see the CRIO client that's connected to the desktop server.
+See :ref:`docs/developer/virtual_machines:NI Linux RT`.

 This is the PXI where the control code for all subsystems is running.
 To be able to configure the TMA PXI, the development PC should be configured as shown in the deployment document.

 1. Download the PXI repository: https://gitlab.tekniker.es/aut/projects/3151-LSST/LabVIEWCode/PXIController
 2. Open the LSST_MainControllerPXI.lvproj.